dimforge/ncollide/docs/bounding_volumes.md

 </center>

-Note that bounding volumes are very different from regular shapes: their position in space is completely contained by the bounding volume structure so they do not require a separate transformation matrix to reach any position in space.
-In addition, they must implement the `bounding_volume::BoundingVolume`
+Note that bounding volumes are very different from regular shapes: their positions and orientations are completely encoded in the bounding volume structure so they do not require a separate transformation matrix to reach any position in space.
+All bounding volume must implement the `BoundingVolume`
 trait: